Lab Notes: Week of February 21-22, 2026

 Cross-Domain Patterns

-Three unexpected patterns emerged across domains:
+Three themes emerged consistently across domains:

 Open Questions